ASW elections are on March 2 and 3, and officials said they’re wondering how many students even know about the organization.

 Ryan Cook, director of student involvement, leadership, and orientation, said he also thinks ASW affects students more than they realize—regardless of whether students do or don’t know about the association.

-“I think people care when it matters,” Ryan said.
+“I think people care when it matters,” he said.